sjmcculloch/smblogv2/content/posts/2021-09-14-integrating-peloton-api-gatsby-js/index.md

 `
 ```

-The full source can be found [here](https://github.com/sjmcculloch/smblogv2).
+The full source on this blog can be found [here](https://github.com/sjmcculloch/smblogv2).

 ## Daily Schedule

-Since statistics are generated on an ongoing basis, I wanted the statistics to be updated daily.
+Since statistics are generated on an ongoing basis, I wanted the statistics to be updated daily (not just on a pull request or push to master).

 This site is hosted on Azure Static Websites with a CI/CD pipeline using Github Actions.
-My github actions workflow only required a small extension using schedule:
+My github actions workflow only required a small extension using schedule (running at 8am daily):

 ```yml
 name: Azure Static Web Apps CI/CD